caiotavares/gbc-rust/README.md

-# gbc-rust
+# gbc
-Gameboy Color emulator in Rust
+A Gameboy Color emulator in Rust

 ## Purpose